kauppine/cybersecuritybase-project/readme.md

 ### A8 Cross-Site Request Forgery (CSRF)
-The password change method is vulnerable to CSRF as it uses GET.
-You can inject the code below to description field and every user that is logged in and browses to "Index" password will be changed to NEWPASSWORD.
+The password change method is vulnerable to CSRF as it uses GET and doesn't check where the request originates from- You can inject the code below to description field and every user that is logged in and browses to "Index" password will be changed to NEWPASSWORD.
 As it is a CSRF attack, this works from some other site also.
 (If you're really mean you can change their passwords and then force them to log out.)
 ```html